 The doctor should ask whether the result of the test is going to alter the patient's management.
 Ordering unnecessary tests is neither helpful nor cost-effective.

-Following reviews on the available evidence of the value of routine pre-operative testing in healthy or asymptomatic adults, the National Institute for Health and Clinical Excellence (NICE) produced guidance on the subject.
+Following reviews on the available evidence of the value of routine pre-operative testing in healthy or asymptomatic adults, the National Institute for Health and Care Excellence (NICE) produced guidance on the subject.
 It covers tests that are often carried out when a patient is scheduled for elective surgery.
 They may be performed by a variety of health professionals, in different settings.
 It makes recommendations on the circumstances in which the tests should be done, not done, or considered.
 Whether a certain test is recommended may depend on the patient's risk factors, or how serious the planned operation is.